 The Bell system's first SPC switch was the number 1 Electronic Switching System (ESS), which went into service in 1965.
 Number 1 ESS was designed to handle the heavy traffic loads and high density of telephone customers in metropolitan areas.
 The same basic principles were used in the No. 2 ESS, introduced in 1970.
 The No. 2 ESS was intended for communities with local switching offices serving around 10,000 telephone lines.
 Three basic elements of this type of switch in its early manifestation were: (1) a switching matrix using high-speed electromechanical ferrite switches; (2) a control unit, which directs the operations and maintenance in the system; and (3) two memories: a temporary memory (call store) for storing information such as the availability of circuits, called number, calling number, and type of call; and a semi permanent memory (program store) containing all the information that the control unit needs to process the call and make a connection.
 The program store is semi permanent because it does not have to be changed as calls are processed by the system.
-Two control units and maintenance frame make up the control complex; switches are designed with two control units with lock-step full duplex processed) should a single processor fail.
+Two control units and maintenance frame make up the control complex; switches are designed with two control units with lock-step full duplex processing so that no service degradation is experienced for active calls (or calls being processed) should a single processor fail.
 The various subunits that form a control unit include the program control, input-output control (of peripheral units such as switching networks), the call store, and the program store.